cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/app.html.markdown

   - `token` - (Optional, String) Github API token to use to access Github
   - `version` - (Optional, String) The version or tag of the release.
   - `filename` - (Required, String) The name of the published file.
 The values `zipball` or `tarball` will download the published

+* `add_content` - (Optional, Array) adds the given content from a local path to the application directory.
+You can use this attribute to inject files into the pushed application source.

+  - `source` - (Required, String) The source path to copy content from.
+This can be a directory.
+  - `destination` - (Required, String) The destination path to copy content to.
+This is relative to the application source root.

 ### Service bindings

 Modifying this argument will cause the application to be restaged.